ber98/utilities/README.md

-# Extracts *n* pfx files to *n* folders.
+# Extracts contents of *n* pfx files to *n* folders.
 The folder names are the same as the pfx files